alexwkleung/Blossom-Editor/README.md

 # Warnings

-**1)** You have the option of packaging the application, creating the `.dmg`, and installing it yourself.
-This application is not code signed.
+**1)** You have the option of packaging the application and creating the `.dmg` yourself.
+All the install methods do not have a `.dmg` that is code signed.

 **2)** Due to the lack of a proper load, save, file explorer, and other features, this SHOULD NOT be used in a professional or in a serious workflow of any sort.

 **3)** You are liable for any file loss or damage.
-Keep in mind that this is an experimental project, so nothing about this is perfect in any way, shape, or form compared to current day text-editors.
+Nothing about this is perfect in any way, shape, or form compared to current day text-editors.
 Everyone has different use cases as well.
 While this may work fine for others, it may not work for you.

-**3)** There might be slight performance issues since I haven't done any proper optimizations.
-Expect variable RAM usage and fans to kick in depending on your system specs.
+**4)** There might be slight performance issues since I haven't done any optimizations.
+Expect variable RAM usage depending on your system specs.

+**5)** Use this at your own risk.

 # Pre-Requisites